 Deemed the cultural capital of the world, New York exerts a significant impact upon global commerce, finance, media, art, fashion, research, technology, education, and entertainment.
-Home of the United Nations, New York is an important center for international affairs.
+Home of the United Nations, New York is an important centre for international affairs.

-Today, New York City is the second largest center for the film industry in the United States.
+Today, New York City is the second largest centre for the film industry in the United States.
 The city has more than 2,000 arts and cultural organizations and more than 500 art galleries of all sizes.

 Popular Sports teams include;

 Baseball - New York Mets, New York Yankees

 Basketball - New York Knicks, New York Liberty